ItsVeryWindy/up-dock/README.md

 There are three different ways of specifying a docker image.
 * The first is the short form, which is similar to what you would provide when doing a docker pull
-* A slightly longer form, which can be used when the string being matched on only contains the name and not the repository it's coming from
+* A slightly longer form, which can be used when you need to specify other paramters
 * An even longer form, for when the pattern to match on bares no resemblence to the name of the image

 ### Image template